5/9/2024

 Evan Wang

-Hey guys, T for me.
-You know, with some of the pipeline development, I know you guys spent some time on the Scarberry Engine next gen products and how you will be approaching with zero approach going forward.
-So, it seems like there's been plenty of discussion with the FDA recently, just with the support of the UA for PrEP and then with these new treatment discussions.
+Hey, guys.
+Two from me.
+You know, with some of the pipeline development, I know you guys spent some time on the Discovery Engine and next-gen products and how, you know, you'll be approaching the serial approach going forward.
+So, you know, it seems like there's been plenty of discussion with FDA recently just with the support of the EUA for PrEP and then, you know, with these new treatment discussions.
 So, can you help provide some framework around the development for VUID 2311 and how you're thinking about development there?
-And then second, again on the treatment opportunity, just wondering how we should be thinking about this opportunity understanding tax-flow within the vocabulary are pretty robust markets, but given that the language is around alternative treatment or alternative options, when alternative options are not appropriate or accessible.
+And then second, you know, again, on the treatment opportunity, you know, just wondering how we should be thinking about this opportunity, understanding Paxlovid and Vicolori are pretty robust markets, but, you know, just given that the language is around alternative treatments or alternative options, when alternative options are not appropriate or accessible.
 Thanks.

 speaker

-Hey Evan, this is Mark.
-You know, I think the fun part of defining and leading a brand new field of medicine is probably a little bit of the frustrating part.
-For you as you look for specificity and precision, that is as you know, the topic of ongoing dialogue and collaboration.
+Hey, Evan, this is Mark.
+You know, I think the fun part of defining and leading a brand new field of medicine is probably a little bit of the frustrating part for you as you look for specificity and precision that is, as you know, the topic of ongoing dialogue and collaboration.
 So, you know, when we're in a position to tell you exactly how we think these things will look, we'll certainly tell you.
-As now, what we've experienced over I would say a 12 to 18 month period starting with, it actually goes all the way back to the December FDA EMA joint discussion on the use of surrogates for rapid trialing of COVID-19 antibody therapeutics and prophylactics.
+As now, what we've experienced over, I would say, a 12 to 18-month period, starting with, it actually goes all the way back to the December FDA-EMA joint discussion on the use of surrogates for rapid trialing of COVID-19 antibody therapeutics and prophylactics.
 What we are watching is a growing congruence and a growing concordance that we believe opens up certain novel pathways.
-And we are gonna be designing those in real time.
-And indeed that's what has been going on.
-And it is not meant to be evasive or not give you the color you're looking for, but rather to note these things are evolving as in vivid builds the real opportunities to evolve them.
-We have PEMGARDA, hence we have an opportunity to use it more broadly.
-What we have noticed with the FDA is they are very thoughtful, very engaged and very attuned to the magnitude of the unmet needs.
-And so as we continue and expand that collaboration as noted in some of the prepared remarks, we're really looking forward to continuing to innovate these pathways and establish bespoke and proprietary pathways that may be to some extent really enabled by our unique molecules and our unique discovery engine.
+And we are going to be designing those in real time and indeed that's what has been going on and it is not meant to uh to to be evasive or or not give you the color you're looking for but rather to note these things are evolving as in vivid builds the real opportunities to evolve them we have pam garda hence we have an opportunity to use it more broadly uh what we have noticed with the fda is they are very thoughtful, very engaged, and very attuned to the magnitude of the unmet needs.
+And so as we continue and expand that collaboration, as noted in some of the prepared remarks, we're really looking forward to continuing to innovate these pathways and establish bespoke and proprietary pathways that, you know, may be to some extent really enabled by our unique molecules. and our unique discovery engine.
 So that is what you're really watching in real time.
 And I think we're looking forward over the next weeks and months to seeing how this new avenue takes shape.
-And so on treatment, I'll ask Mark to comment a little more on what he sees as the opportunity, but we elected to not change our guidance.
-So we're probably not gonna give you the quantitation you would hope on the size of the opportunity.
+And so on treatment, I'll ask Mark to comment a little more on what he sees as the opportunity.
+But we elected to not change our guidance.
+So we're probably not going to give you the quantitation you would hope on the size of the opportunity.
 However, it is something about which we are quite excited.
+Thanks, Mark.

 speaker

-Thanks, Mark.
 This is Mark's partner in crime over here.
-And I've been a drug developer for almost 30 years and what I can say is, we're gonna certainly iterate and optimize based upon the skeletal framework outlined by the FDA today, not only for prevention, but also for treatment.
-And where I do think that this potentially fits is we certainly know remdesivir is very burdensome to not only healthcare practitioners, but also to patients.
-The multi-infusions that they need within a very, very short period of time, and again, are mostly relegated to those in-hospital use cases.
-And certainly, Paxlovid will not go away, but Paxlovid with their drug-drug interactions and with a lot of the breakthrough symptomology due to the fact that they're really not being able to abolish the titers to a level that perhaps MAP gets you to, provides I think a very, very nice use case there, especially in those patients who are immunocompromised and have a lot of comorbid conditions as well as on a lot of other drugs that could interact unfavorably with the current drugs that are available.
+And, you know, I've been a drug developer for almost 30 years.
+And what I can say is, you know, we're going to certainly iterate and optimize based upon the skeletal framework outlined by the FDA to date, not only for prevention, but also for treatment.
+And where I do think that this potentially fits is We certainly know remdesivir is very burdensome to not only healthcare practitioners, but also to patients.
+The multi-infusions they need within a very, very short period of time, and again, are mostly relegated to those in-hospital use cases.
+And certainly Paxlovid will not go away, but Paxlovid with their drug-drug interactions And with a lot of the breakthrough symptomology, due to the fact that they're really not being able to abolish the titers to a level that perhaps MAP gets you to, provides, I think, a very, very nice use case there, especially in those patients who are immunocompromised and have a lot of comorbid conditions, as well as on a lot of other drugs that could interact unfavorably with the current drugs that are available.

 speaker